sownthunder/spotifyt/README.md

 The portable version requires nothing but an updated win vista/7/8/8.1/10 system.
 To run the code use pip to install the required libraries: `pip install -r requirements.txt`

 #### Why it didn't download all my playlist songs?
 There's a small chance where Spotifyt won't be able to retrieve MP3 files from YoutubeInMp3, in those cases the program will retry downloading the file a few times.
-After 10 failed attempts to download a song, It will be skipped.
+After 10 failed attempts to download a song, It will be skipped and at the end of the downloads you will be asked if you want to save a file with the links Spotifyt was unable to download.

 #### Is it legal ?
 By respecting YoutubeInMp3's [Terms of Service](https://www.youtubeinmp3.com/tos/) while using Spotifyt, you should be good.